slavov-v/mail_tracker/README.md

 # mail_tracker
-A project for System Programming @ TU-Sfoia
+A project for System Programming @ TU-Sofia

 ## Setup
 * Install Postfix for the SMTP server.
 Use the default configuration\